 - PH Boost cartridge to restore and elevate natural minerals which should be the only things present in water

 - Second GAC (5 micron) filter

-In every instance, PUR2o surpassed the test requirements for effective and complete filtration.
+In every instance, PUR2o surpassed the test requirements for effective and complete filtration and purification.

 Here are the results: